TrackPolitics logoTrackPolitics

 AI-generated

-Adrian Ramsay is a Green Party MP for Waveney Valley, first elected in 2024.
-He serves as Green Spokesperson for Treasury, Health, Dentistry and Environment, Food and Rural Affairs, and has previously sat on the Water (Special Measures) Bill committee.
-He was co‑leader of the Green Party from 2021 to 2025.
+Adrian Ramsay is a Green Party MP for Waveney Valley, elected in 2024.
+He serves as Green Spokesperson for Treasury, Health, Dentistry, and Environment, Food and Rural Affairs, and has previously led the Green Party as Co-Leader (2021–2025).
+He has also worked on a committee for the Water (Special Measures) Bill.

 Voting Patterns